kameeoze/jruby-poi/README.markdown

 USAGE
 =====
-It's pretty simple really, create a POI::Workbook and access its sheets, rows, cells -- read from it, write to it.
+It's pretty simple really, create a POI::Workbook and access its sheets, rows, and cells.
+You can read from the spreadsheet, save it (as the filename with which you created or as a new spreadsheet via Workbook#save_as).

     require 'poi'